s3000s/eth-pool/README.md

 ### Credits

 Made by sammy007.
 Licensed under GPLv3.
-Modified by Akira Takizawa & The Ellaism Project & phatblinkie and mohannad and the ethpool update project, & PIRL project
+Modified by Akira Takizawa & The Ellaism Project & community and mohannad and the ethpool update project, & PIRL project

 ### Donations